 maintaining public health.

-A simplified summary of global warming effect is shown on the following Figure:
+A summary of global warming effect is shown in the

 Discover more on Global Warming Effects